Eager to improve your recruitment skills but not sure where to start? You’re in the right place.

 Monster’s employer resources site is ideal for both foundational and refresher training.
 Use this resource to learn how to conduct better interviews and deliver difficult feedback, two essential recruitment skills you can always improve.

 From Effective Interviewing to Selling Today’s Candidates, InterviewEdge offers a variety of short, structured coursework delivered in a highly interactive format.
-Search their database of over 250 articles or sign up for a paid training session approved for credit toward PHR, SPHR, and GPHR recertification.
+Their recruiting resources include a database of over 250 articles and paid training sessions approved for credit toward PHR, SPHR, and GPHR recertification.

 With over 5,000 courses and personalized recommendations, LinkedIn Learning is an online educational platform that helps you discover and develop business skills through expert-led course videos.